Ical-meister/Project1/README.txt

 Running Instructions:

-Ensure your assets folder (models, textures, shaders) is in the same directory as the executable. (this should already be done unless OneDrive messed up something)
+Ensure your assets folder (models, textures, shaders) is in the same directory as the executable. (we'll do this at the end of the assignment)

+For now, just run the program through Visual Studio otherwise the assets won't load.

 Launch the program: